Poole Town F.C.: Poole Town Ladies

-The ladies team compete in the Regen Arable South West Regional Womens Football League and predominately play their home games at The Dorset Country Ground in Hamworthy.
+The ladies team compete in the Regen Arable South West Regional Women's Football League and predominately play their home games at The Dorset Country Ground in Hamworthy.

 The ladies are managed by Nobby Lovelass.

 On 16 February 2025 the ladies played at Tatnam for the first time in over 5 years versus Sherborne Town Ladies.
 The match featured live commentary of a ladies game on Poole Town's social media for the first time ever.
 Sherborne Town Ladies ran out 2-1 winners in what proved to be both an entertaining and close game, with Poole Town's Emma King being named as player of the match.